apache/incubator-kie-kogito-runtimes/README.md

     * Click tree item *Code Style* and select it.

         * Note: IntelliJ IDEA doesn't format your code automatically.
 You have to press Ctrl+Alt+L keyboard combination to trigger auto formatting when coding is done.
+Another option is to commit your code directly from IntelliJ IDEA (open menu *VCS*, menu item *Commit Changes...*), and select the option *Reformat Code*, which will reformat all files changed in the commit.

 * Set the correct file encoding (UTF-8 except for properties files) and end-of-line characters (unix):